Docs

 import { MongoClient } from "mongodb";

-import { mongoAdapter } from "better-auth/adapters/mongodb";
+import { mongodbAdapter } from "better-auth/adapters/mongodb";

-const client = new MongoClient("mongodb://localhost:27017");
+const client = new MongoClient("mongodb://localhost:27017/database");

 export const auth = betterAuth({

-database: mongoAdapter(client)
+database: mongodbAdapter(db)

 })